x

 Giambrone & Partners are dually qualified English-speaking Italian lawyers based in the London office.
 They can not only help translate important documents, but communication will be much easier in comparison with dealing with lawyers based in Italy.

-Our Italian Italian real estate lawyers based in the UK and can help guide you through the entire purchase process in Italy.
+Our Italian real estate lawyers based in the UK and can help guide you through the entire purchase process in Italy.
 We can translate documents regarding your purchase and be on hand to answer any questions you may have, from the start of your property search to the day you receive your keys.

 To find out more about property purchase in Italy, or to inquire about how our services can help you, please get in touch with us here today.